msalmonella/get_next_line/README.md

 ### How I started

 I started out just by reading the file, nothing else.
+I wasn't even aware of static function when I started doing the project, the whole thing was working on stack with enough buffersize.
 Created a function to write until the first `\n` that loop sees.
 Called another function that cleans up the written part and returns the remaining part.